ndilieto/uacme/README.md

 This is system and installation dependent.
 I normally put the necessary instructions in another script (for example /usr/share/uacme/reload.sh
 ```
-23  5 * * * /usr/bin/uacme -c /path/to/uacme.d -h /usr/share/uacme/uacme.sh issue www.your.domain.com && /usr/share/uacme/reload.sh
+6 15 * * * /usr/bin/uacme -c /path/to/uacme.d -h /usr/share/uacme/uacme.sh issue www.your.domain.com && /usr/share/uacme/reload.sh
 ```
+## Documentation

+There is a regular unix man page in the distribution, also available [here](https://ndilieto.github.com/uacme)

-## Bugs
+## Bugs and suggestions
 If you believe you have found a bug, please log it at https://github.com/ndilieto/uacme/issues

-There is a regular unix man page in the distribution, also available [here](https://ndilieto.github.com/uacme)

 If you have any suggestions for improvements, pull requests are welcome.